asavis/chess_accuracy/README.md

 # Chess Game Accuracy Analysis Script

-This script processes chess PGN (Portable Game Notation) data to compute the average centipawn loss and the harmonic mean of accuracy for both players.
+This script processes chess PGN (Portable Game Notation) data to compute the average centipawn loss and a mean of volatility-weighted mean and harmonic mean (Accuracy) for both players.

 ## Requirements